-Find out why we think traded life policy investments – or ‘death bonds’ – are unsuitable for most investors.
+Traded life policy investments - or 'death bonds' - are complicated and risky products.
+Find out why we think they are unsuitable for most investors.

-Traded life policy investments (TLPIs), which are sometimes called ‘death bonds’, are complicated products generally unsuitable for the mass retail market.
+Traded life policy investments (TLPIs) are complex products that are generally unsuitable for the mass retail market.

-They are also known as ‘death bonds’ because the ultimate investment is in life assurance policies, normally of US citizens.
-Investors hope to benefit by buying the right to the insurance payouts upon the death of the original policyholders.
+They are also known as ‘death bonds’ because the ultimate investments are in life assurance policies, typically of US citizens.
+Investors hope to benefit by buying the rights to the insurance pay-outs on the deaths of the original policyholders.

-TLPIs may pay a regular income or can aim to grow in value over time.
-Most death bonds are sold as unregulated collective investment schemes (UCIS), but some take other legal forms.
+TLPIs may pay a regular income or aim to grow in value over time.
+Many death bonds are pooled investments structured as unregulated collective investment schemes (UCIS), but some take other legal forms.

 Why we are concerned about TLPIs

-TLPIs are usually marketed as offering strong returns that are unrelated to stock market performance, which makes them appear attractive at a time when more traditional investments are not doing well.
+TLPIs are usually marketed as offering strong returns that are unrelated to stock market performance.
+This makes them appear attractive at a time when more traditional investments are not doing well.

-In actual fact, TLPIs are high-risk investments.
+In fact, TLPIs are high-risk investments.
 This is because:

-- they use complex investment strategies based on calculations about how long people will live.
-With medical advancements and people living longer and longer all the time these calculations can easily be proven wrong, meaning that the strategy may not work as promised and returns may be lower than expected
+- TLPIs use complex investment strategies based on calculations about how long people will live.
+With medical advancements and improved health, people are living longer, so these calculations may prove to be wrong.
+This means that the strategy may not work as promised and returns may be lower than expected.

-- they often involve several firms in different countries working together and taking responsibility for different aspects of the product.
-This makes it difficult for firms to manage the product in a way that ensures customers are treated fairly, and it is generally difficult for investors (and even those selling the products) to fully understand how these products work and what the risks are
+- TLPIs often involve several firms in different countries working together and taking responsibility for different aspects of the product.
+This makes it difficult for firms to manage the product in a way that ensures customers are treated fairly, and it is generally difficult for investors (and even those selling the products) to fully understand how these products work and what the risks are.

 TLPIs can fail entirely and customers can lose a significant amount of money.